arkime/aws-aio/README.md

 ## Quick Start Guide
 1. Install the [prerequisites](#pre-requisites)
-2. run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` (see [Setting up your Arkime Cluster](#setting-up-your-arkime-cluster))
+2. `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` (see [Setting up your Arkime Cluster](#setting-up-your-arkime-cluster))
-3. run `./manage_arkime.py cluster-create --name ClusterName` (see `manage_arkime.py cluster-create --help` for important options)
+3. `./manage_arkime.py --region REGION cluster-create --name CLUSTER_NAME` (see `manage_arkime.py cluster-create --help` for important options)
-4. run `./manage_arkime.py vpc-add --cluster-name ClusterName --vpc-id VPCID #` to add the cluster
+4. `./manage_arkime.py --region REGION vpc-add --cluster-name CLUSTER_NAME --vpc-id VPC_ID` to add the vpc to the cluster
-5. run `./manage_arkime.py get-login-details --name ClusterName #` to see default login details
+5. `./manage_arkime.py --region REGION get-login-details --name CLUSTER_NAME` to see login details and viewer URL
+6. Update the files in the `config-CLUSTER_NAME-ACCOUNT_ID-REGION` directory with viewer/capture configuration changes
+7. `./manage_arkime.py --region REGION config-update --cluster-name CLUSTER_NAME` to update running config

 See the [detailed instructions below](#how-to-run-the-aws-all-in-one-cli) for more information on how to run the AWS AIO CLI.